Angelo Candalepas, Candalepas Associates (2017, adaptation and restoration)

-It’s not often that the small and modest buildings of a city offer a clear and unfettered lens to the past.
-When they do, they become powerfully connected to the present.
-Candalepas Associates sought to do just that in converting a turn-of-the-century inner-Sydney industrial warehouse into their own architectural studio.
+It’s not often that small and modest buildings of a large city offer a clear and unfettered lens into the past.
+When they do, they enable us to both better understand our current situation as well as that of times past.
+Candalepas Associates sought to maintain this focus when adapting a turn-of-the-century inner-Sydney industrial warehouse into their own architectural studio.

-The narrow four-storey brick warehouse on Sussex Street tells the story of small Australian manufacturers through the 20th century, having been occupied first by a bedding manufacturer — Bruton & Wheeler — and most recently by an agricultural equipment manufacturer and wholesaler.
+The narrow four-storey brick and timber warehouse on Sussex Street in Sydney’s CBD tells a story of small-scale inner-city manufacturing through the 20th century (first occupied by a bedding manufacturer, Bruton & Wheeler and most recently by an agricultural equipment manufacturer and wholesaler).

-The original circulation routes are maintained: the staircase is original and a new lift operates within the old liftwell.
-Additional structure and services sit alongside the existing, to minimise the impacts of building modification.
+The original circulation routes within the building have been maintained: the staircase is original, and a new lift operates within the old lift well.
+Additional structure and services have been carefully inserted to either complement the existing or to be hidden out of sight.

-To keep the original timber framing visible, additional fire protection measures were developed.
-This, say the architects, links us to the key ideas behind the original design, as well as how building loads are displaced – an important lesson from the past.
+To keep the original timber framing visible, additional fire safety measures were developed.
+This expression of the building’s structure, say the architects, links us to the key ideas behind the original building’s design, how building loads are displaced, and greater truths in architectural expression.

 Candalepas Associates’ studio, including the ground level boardroom and offices on levels 1 and 2